bedrocksystems/BRiCk/cram/README.md

 extension, and which contains a file `run.t`.

-For example, you can create a Cram test that does not test anything using the following commands form the directory containing the current `README.md`.
+For example, you can create a Cram test that does not test anything using the following commands from the directory containing the current `README.md`.
 ```sh
 mkdir -p dummy/my_test.t
 touch dummy/my_test.t/run.t